abbbi/virtnbdbackup/README.md

 and the saveset file is appended with compression trailer including information about the compressed block offsets.

-During restore, `virtnbdrestore` will automatically detect such compressed backup streams and attempts to decompress saved blocks accordingly.
+During the restore, `virtnbdrestore` will automatically detect such compressed backup streams and attempts to decompress saved blocks accordingly.

-Using compression will come with some CPU overhead, both lz4 checksums for block and original data is enabled.
+Using compression will come with some CPU overhead, both lz4 checksums for block and original data are enabled.

 # Restore examples

 For restoring, `virtnbdrestore` can be used.
 It reconstructs the streamed backup format back into a usable qemu qcow image.

-The restore process will create an qcow image with the original virtual size.
+The restore process will create a qcow image with the original virtual size.

 In a second step, the qcow image is then mapped to a ndb server instance where all exiting blocks are sent to and are applied accordingly.
 The resulting image